gordicaleksa/pytorch-GAT/README.md

 <img src="data/readme_pics/kk_layout.jpg" width="410"/>
 </p>

-One the left you can see the node with the highest degree in the whole Cora dataset.
+On the left you can see the node with the highest degree in the whole Cora dataset.

 If you're wondering about why these look like a circle it's because I've used the `layout_reingold_tilford_circular` layout which is particularly well suited for tree like graphs (since we're visualizing a node and it's neighbors this